September Gardening Guide: What to plant NOW in the month of September

 Check out my YouTube video on how to grow lettuces and Asian greens from seed to harvest.

 Heat tolerant greens (started from seed)- Molokhia & New Zealand Spinach - These greens are very easy to start from seed.
 You can direct sow or sow in pots and keep them outdoors.
 They wont get stunted in growth due to heat like the lettuces.
-I think New Zealand spinach is an pretty close substitute for spinach or lettuce.
+I think New Zealand spinach is a pretty close substitute for spinach or lettuce.
 Molokhia is great to add to salads or soups when you harvest the tender baby leaves.
 It has a lettuce like flavor but just a tad more nuttier.
 Both grow bushy plants that will provide leafy greens over the course of several months, without having to replant or succession sow over and over like lettuce.

 Check out my "How to Grow Lots of Sunflowers" YouTube video guide.

-All herbs - Time to sow seeds for lots of traditional herbs.
+Time to sow seeds for lots of traditional herbs.
 I say traditional because these are herbs that come from Europe typically, so they like mild/temperate temperatures and drier soils - think Mediterranean conditions.
 They don't grow very well in the high heat of summer.
 Therefore, I start loads of seeds in 72 cell seed trays in September to transplant outside once they are ready.
 They grow fantastic during my fall, winter, and spring.
-A lot of these herbs, are actually perennial if you can get them to survive.
+A lot of herbs are actually perennial if you can get them to survive.
 In Florida that's a challenge because they don't like high heat or all the rain during our summertime.
 So you might notice a lot of them dying off when summer arrives.
 Those of you in CA or TX where its not so rainy, don't have that kind of issue, but its still very hot.
 The survival of a lot of my herbs is greatly increased by planting them in grow bags or containers.
 I move them into a spot that gets afternoon shade during the summer and containers/grow bags drain/dry out quickly.
 Herbs are easily susceptible to root rot, so this helps a lot.

 Link to my favorite grow bags that I get from Amazon HERE.